 Quick Results

 Water weight is one of the first things to go when you’re dieting and eating far fewer calories than usual, so there’s some weight loss attributed to this diet.
-It just might not be sustainable fat loss.
+It just may not be sustainable fat loss.

 Energy Boost

-Nutrient And Antioxidant Boost
+Nutrient and Antioxidant Boost

-The fruits you’ll be eating on this diet are also packed with high levels of vitamins and antioxidants that will help keep your body healthy, balanced, and functioning at its best (4).
+The fruits you’ll be eating on this diet are also packed with high levels of vitamins and antioxidants that will help keep your body healthy, balanced, and functioning at its best (7).

 Fiber Boost